ethanlipson/heat-simulation/README.md

-# Getting Started with Create React App
+# 2D Heat Simulation

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Try it out on [my website](https://ethanlipson.com/heatsimulation)!
+Click/touch and drag to add heat.

 ## Available Scripts